Travel Inside the U.S.

 If you are traveling to a country other than your home country, you may need a visitor’s or transit visa.
 To find out, visit that country’s embassy website at Contact Information for Foreign Embassies and search for the consular section nearest you.

-If your visa is expired, we generally recommend that you do not leave the U.S. unless you are travelling to your home country and have enough time to renew the visa.
+If your visa is expired, we generally recommend that you do not leave the U.S. unless you are traveling to your home country and have enough time to renew the visa.

 However, under very specific circumstances, some travel would qualify for automatic visa revalidation.
-In these situations, you may be allowed re-entry on an expired visa.
+You may be allowed reentry on an expired visa in these situations:

-- The passport must still be valid (in some cases, for at least 6 months after your date of reentry)
+• The passport must still be valid (in some cases, for at least six months after your date of reentry)

 REMEMBER: The automatic revalidation does NOT work for travel to countries other than the ones mentioned above.
 If you have an expired student visa and attempt to board a flight to the U.S. from a country other than those mentioned above, you will not be allowed to board the flight.